-A separate detailed three year I&T work plan supports this strategy and comprises the actions, tasks and projects that will make this strategy become a reality.
+A separate detailed three year information and technology work plan supports this digital strategy and comprises the actions, tasks and projects that will make this strategy become a reality.
 In this appendix we highlight some of the top priorities for the next three years, as we see them now.
-This is necessarily just the highlights of what we need to do, and the detailed three year plan is the place to look to find more detail, and will be updated at least quarterly.
-The work plan will be a living document, reflecting the changing demands placed on the Brigade's I&T services over time, as projects and tasks are completed and new ones are introduced.
+This is necessarily just the highlights of what we need to do, and the detailed three year plan is the place to look, and will be updated at least quarterly.
+The detailed three year work plan will be a living document, monitored and updated on a quarterly basis, and will change to reflect how the changing demands placed on the Brigade's technology and information services over time, as projects/tasks are completed and new ones are introduced.